elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-is-a-ratio-different-from-a-proportion-in-epidemiological-studies.md

 url: /learn/health-studies/questions/how-is-a-ratio-different-from-a-proportion-in-epidemiological-studies
 score: -1.0
 related_article1:
-    id: 163237
+    id: 163336
-    title: What are the limitations of using person-years of observation in epidemiological studies?
+    title: >-
+        What is the relationship between prevalence, incidence rate, and disease duration?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-limitations-of-using-personyears-of-observation-in-epidemiological-studies
+    url: /learn/health-studies/questions/what-is-the-relationship-between-prevalence-incidence-rate-and-disease-duration
 related_article2:
-    id: 163231
+    id: 163227
-    title: How is prevalence calculated, and what does it indicate about a population?
+    title: >-
+        What is the significance of measuring disease frequency over a consistent time interval?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-prevalence-calculated-and-what-does-it-indicate-about-a-population
+    url: /learn/health-studies/questions/what-is-the-significance-of-measuring-disease-frequency-over-a-consistent-time-interval
 related_article3:
-    id: 163061
+    id: 163343
-    title: What is the difference between fixed and dynamic populations in epidemiology?
+    title: >-
+        How is the Population Attributable Proportion (PAR%) calculated, and what assumptions must be made?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-difference-between-fixed-and-dynamic-populations-in-epidemiology
+    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-what-assumptions-must-be-made
 related_article4:
-    id: 163339
+    id: 163073
+    title: >-
-    title: How is Years of Potential Life Lost (YPLL) calculated, and why is it important in public health?
+        How is person-years of observation calculated, and why is it important in dynamic populations?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-years-of-potential-life-lost-ypll-calculated-and-why-is-it-important-in-public-health
+    url: /learn/health-studies/questions/how-is-personyears-of-observation-calculated-and-why-is-it-important-in-dynamic-populations
 related_article5:
-    id: 163075
+    id: 163065
-    title: How do absolute measures of association differ from relative measures in epidemiology?
+    title: >-
+        How is a ratio different from a proportion in epidemiological studies?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-absolute-measures-of-association-differ-from-relative-measures-in-epidemiology
+    url: /learn/health-studies/questions/how-is-a-ratio-different-from-a-proportion-in-epidemiological-studies
 ---

 &nbsp;